Table of Contents

 Trapani, the historical center

 We spent the first night in Trapani.
-The historical center of Trapani is not very big and can be visited easily on foot.
-The oldest and most popular streets in the center are Via Garibaldi, Corso Italia and Corso Vittorio Emanuele.
-This is where you will find all the restaurants, cafés and stores.
+The historical center is not very big and can be visited easily on foot.
+The oldest and most popular streets in the center are Via Garibaldi, Corso Italia, and Corso Vittorio Emanuele.
+Here, you will find all the restaurants, cafés, and stores.

-For those who love shopping, you will find your happiness along Via Giovanni Battista Fardella, the main shopping street of the city with its many clothing stores, shoe shops, cafes and restaurants.
+For those who love shopping, you will find your happiness along Via Giovanni Battista Fardella, the city’s main shopping street with its many clothing stores, shoe shops, cafes, and restaurants.

 👉 Our accommodation | B&B Barone Sieri Pepoli